12 Surprising Facts About Andy Warhol

 1. HIS PARENTS WERE POOR IMMIGRANTS FROM CENTRAL EUROPE.

-After leaving their village in present-day Slovakia to come to America, Andrej (or Ondrej) and Julia Warhola welcomed their son Andrew Warhola to the world in 1928.
+After leaving their village in present-day Slovakia to come to America, Andrej (or Ondrej) and Julia Warhola welcomed their son Andrew Warhola to the world on August 6, 1928.
 The family, including Warhol's two older brothers, lived humbly in a small apartment in a working-class neighborhood in Pittsburgh, Pennsylvania.
 Andrej worked as a construction worker and coal miner but died of tuberculosis peritonitis when Warhol was 13.

 2. HE WAS A DEVOUT CATHOLIC WHO REGULARLY ATTENDED MASS.